Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation: Abstract

 \section{Abstract}

 Quantum stochastic methods based on effective wave functions form a framework for investigating the generally non-Markovian dynamics of a quantum-mechanical system coupled to a bath.
 They promise to be computationally superior to the master-equation approach, which is numerically expensive for large dimensions of the Hilbert space.
-Here, we numerically investigate a stochastic Schr\"odinger equation that is local in time, which can be solved with a moderate numerical cost comparable to that of a Markovian system.
-We show that this stochastic Schr\"odinger equation reproduces the dynamics of a system evolving according to a general non-Markovian master equation.
-We apply this equation to the relaxation dynamics and to the energy transport of two models of fundamental interest.
-We also discuss a portable algorithm for the generation of the coloured noise associated with the non-Markovian dynamics.
+Here, we numerically investigate the suitability of a known stochastic Schr\"odinger equation that is local in time for the description of thermal relaxation and energy transport.
+This stochastic Schr\"odinger equation can be solved with a moderate numerical cost, indeed comparable to that of a Markovian system, but reproduces the dynamics of a system evolving according to a general non-Markovian master equation.
+After verifying that it describes thermal relaxation correctly, we apply it for the first time to the energy transport in a spin chain.
+We also discuss a portable algorithm for the generation of the coloured noise associated with the numerical solution of the non-Markovian dynamics.